Alzheimer's Documentary Series

 Totally changed in my mindset.

-I probably bought into most stereotypes about dementia just like everybody else until you have, you know, face it on.
+I probably bought into most stereotypes about dementia just like everybody else.

 >>Hi, Jen.